tinyblogger/tinyblogger/_posts/2024-07-12-How-to-use-custom-thumbnails-for-your-rumble-streams.md

 ---
 layout: post
-title: How to use custom thumbnails for your Rumble streams (Free Tools)
+title: How to Use Custom Thumbnails for Your Rumble Streams (Free Tools)
 date: 2024-07-12
 ---